ReBoDeoU/Hard/userbot/cache/readme.md

-To store cache file of FFIIX
+To store cache file of DEOOU